pachyderm/pachyderm/doc/deployment/import-kubernetes-context.md

-**Note:** The steps in this section apply to your configuration only if you deployed Pachyderm from a manifest created by the `pachctl deploy` with the `--dry-run` flag.
+**Note:** The steps in this section apply to your configuration only if you deployed Pachyderm from a manifest created by the `pachctl deploy` command with the `--dry-run` flag.
 If you did not use the `--dry-run` flag, skip this section.

-When you run the `pachctl deploy` command with `--dry-run` flag for any underlying infrastructure, such as GKE, Amazon, local, or any other, you do not create an actual Pachyderm cluster, Instead you create a Kubernetes deployment manifest that you can later use to deploy a Pachyderm cluster.
+When you run the `pachctl deploy` command with `--dry-run` flag, instead of immediately deploying a cluster, the command creates a Kubernetes deployment manifest that you can further edit and later use to deploy a Pachyderm cluster.

 You can use that manifest with a standard `kubectl apply` command to deploy Pachyderm.
 For example, if you have created a manifest called